Bodigrim/logict/README.md

 `logict` package so you can run it yourself and try various experimental modifications.

+The example above is very simplistic and is just a brief introduction into the capabilities of logic programming and the `logict` package.
+The `logict` package provides additional functionality such as:

+ * fair conjunction and disjunction, which can help with potentially infinite sets of inputs

+ * A `LogicT` monad stack that lets logic operations be performed along with other monadic actions (e.g. if the parents sample was streamed from an input file using the `IO` monad.

+ * A `MonadLogic` class which allows other monads to be defined which provide logic programming capabilities.

 ## Additional Notes

 The implementation in this `logict` package provides the backtracking